choiseunghyeon/smartmirror_vue/README_ENG.md

 # Funcitons Explanation - ENG

+- Let's get started

+      // you have to install node and npm at first
+      $ npm install // hit this commend in the smartmirror folder
+      $ mkdir /src/ApiKey.js // almost functions need API KEY. check API SETTING
+      $ npm run dev // hit http://localhost:8080/ in browser

 - Introduction

   You can controll Widget, Hamburger Menu, Channel List and Youtube with your mouse

+- Hamburger Menu

+  a. searching youtube

+  b. displaying channels that you added

+  c. youtube(minimization): when you click it, youtube video will disappear but sound keep playing

+  d. youtube(removal): it will remove youtube video perfectly

 - Weather